Piahn/Piahn/README.md

 # `Account information`
 > I'm a Web developer and Frontend Developer. this My goal in creating this GitHub account is to express my ideas about coding.
 Usually, this is a hobby.
-I started coding in HTML, CSS, JavaScript, and Nodejs.
+I started coding in HTML, CSS, JavaScript, Tailwindcss, and Nodejs dll.
 Aku ingin mendalaminya agar saya bisa berkarir di bidang software engineer

 -------
 <br>